sourcegraph/handbook/content/departments/engineering/dev/process/principles-and-practices.md

 > I own X because my goal is to ship X to customers and I'll do everything I can as an engineer to make that happen.

-And yes, that comes with _responsibility_.
-To rephrase that famous Spider-Man quote: with high agency and a customer-first attitude comes high responsibility.
+And yes, that comes with _responsibility_ -- with high agency and a customer-first attitude comes high responsibility.
 Everything else flows from that:

 - It's up to _you_ to make sure your work meets engineering standards.
 - It's up to _you_ to make sure it doesn't blow up in production.